 She rolled over, away from Tom to give him a little more room.

-And saw dew-laden toddler-sized footprints and paw prints on the floor.
+Dew-laden, toddler-sized footprints and paw prints made a path across the floor.

 She sat up as the cabin door closed.